 Rent payments are made online directly to your accommodation accout either via the Booking Form (if you are booking) and thereafter, in the normal course, via your saved card details on your account.
 Advance or out-of-course payments can always be made by logging into your accommodation account at any time and you may use any bank card for such payments as that process will not affect your saved card details unless of course you wish it to, by re doing the save card details with a new card.

-A saved card can be changed at any time by logging into your account and by making a small payment (€1 is the minimum) and when completing that payment by checking the "save Card Details" for the new card being used.
+A saved card can be changed at any time by logging into your account and by making a small payment against rent (€1 is the minimum) and when completing that payment by checking the "save Card Details" for the new card being used.
 Any payment made in this way reduces your rent and as such is not a fee.

 https://youtu.be/pCvCxUycWrw View this video to get more help with how to make a small payment and save bank card details.